overblog/GraphQLBundle/docs/validation/index.md

 Notice, that the `birthday` argument is converted to an object, as it was marked for cascade validation.

-Here is a complex example to better demonstrate the internal work of the `ArgumentsValidator`:
+Here is a complex example to better demonstrate the internal work of the `InputValidator`:
 ```yaml
 # config\graphql\types\Mutation.yaml
 Mutation: